Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Introduction

-The purpose of this article is to prove the well-posedness of mean field games of controls with both Dirichlet and Neumann boundary conditions.
-Our results hold under two different sets of assumptions on the Hamiltonian and/or Lagrangian.
+The purpose of the first part of this article is to prove the well-posedness of mean field games of controls with both Dirichlet and Neumann boundary conditions.
+We prove that our results for Dirichlet and Neumann boundary conditions hold under two different sets of assumptions on the Hamiltonian and/or Lagrangian.
 In the first set, we carefully parametrize the growth of the Hamiltonian with respect to the distribution of controls and relate it to the growth with respect to the momentum variable, in the spirit of \cite{kobeissi2022classical}.
 Uniqueness is then proved under a smallness assumption on the data.
 In the second set, we impose the well-known Lasry-Lions monotonicity condition, which in the case of MFGCs is most conveniently imposed on the Lagrangian $L$ rather than the Hamiltonian $H$, under the standard assumption that $H$ is the Legendre transform of $L$ with respect to the velocity variable; cf.~\cites{kobeissi2022mean,cardaliaguet2018mean}.
 This structure allows an alternative way to prove many of the a priori estimates leading to the existence of solutions, and in addition it guarantees uniqueness of solutions without any smallness assumptions.

+In the last section of the article, we consider the class of MFGCs under invariance constraints, in which we impose conditions on the drift-diffusion terms such that the domain $\Omega$ is an invariant set for the controlled dynamics of the players, regardless of their controls.
+In the control community, this property is sometimes referred to as the \textit{viability of the state space}.
+In the spirit of \cite{porretta2020mean}, most of our investigation will be done by taking solutions to an approximating MFGC on a sequence of subdomains.
+This will rely on the well-posedness of MFGCs under Neumann boundary conditions, and we will focus our attention in this section on the case of monotone coupling.

+This type of invariance constraint is a special case of \textit{state constraints}, under which the dynamical state is forced to remain inside the domain (with probability $1$), often by putting restrictions on the class of admissible controls.
+In \cite{cannarsa2018existence,cannarsa2021mean}, the authors examine the first-order mean field game system under state constraints.
+More recent papers (see \cite{porretta2023ergodic,sardarli2021ergodic}) have considered the second-order ergodic MFG system with state constraints (including infinite Dirichlet boundary conditions), which relied on the aysmptotic behavior of $D_xu$ near the boundary, established in \cite{alessio2006asymptotic}.
+In \cite{lasry1989nonlinear}, Lasry and Lions establish properties of solutions to elliptic equations with state constraints in both the ergotic and non-ergotic cases.